Another eyewitness testifies against Zubair alias Chariya in Baldia factory fire case

 Take a look: Baldia factory fire case unlikely to be decided in near future

-Special Public Prosecutor Sajid Mehboob Shaikh produced the eyewitness before the court.
-He identified Chariya and said that the accused was present in the factory on the fateful day.
+Special Public Prosecutor Sajid Mehboob Shaikh produced the eyewitness before the court who identified Zubair and said that the accused was present in the factory on the fateful day.

-He said that initially Chariya along with his accomplices smoked hashish outside a washroom of a warehouse in the factory.
-The eyewitness — whose identity was concealed due to security reasons — said he saw Chariya taking out shopping bags filled with inflammatory material from his pocket and dropping them on the cloths in the warehouse.
+He said that initially Zubair along with his accomplices smoked hashish outside a washroom of a warehouse in the factory.
+The eyewitness — whose identity was concealed due to security reasons — said he saw Zubair taking out shopping bags filled with inflammatory material from his pocket and dropping them on the clothes in the warehouse.

-He said that the accused repeated the same on the second floor.
-He also said that Chariya was smiling when the fire erupted.
-He said that he was able to identify accomplices of Chariya as well.
+He said the accused repeated the same action on the second floor.
+Zubair was smiling when the fire erupted, he said, adding that he was able to identify Zubair's accomplices as well.

-During the cross examination, defence counsel asked the witness why he turned up to record his statement after so many years of the incident.
+During the cross-examination, the defence counsel asked the witness why he turned up to record his statement after the passage of so many years since the incident.
 The witness replied that he had feared for his life and so he fled to Punjab in order to protect himself.
 He added that he only decided to record his statement after the joint investigation team in the case assured him of security.

-The court issued a notice to judicial magistrate and adjourned the hearing till April 3.
+The court issued a notice to a judicial magistrate and adjourned the hearing till April 3.

-In February, two witnesses had appeared before the court and were deposed against Chariya.
-The had also said that accused Zubair Chariya smiled and smoked in the canteen as factory was burning.
+In February, two witnesses had appeared before the court and deposed against Zubair.
+The had also said that the accused had smiled and smoked in the canteen as the factory was burning.

-They had testified that they used to work in M/s Ali Enterprises under the supervision of accused Zubair, who was the in charge of the finishing department.
+They had testified that they used to work in M/s Ali Enterprises under the supervision of Zubair, who was the in-charge of the finishing department.

 On the day of the incident, they said, they had gone out and when they returned to the factory it was in flames.
 The witnesses testified that they rescued as many male and female workers as they could, but others perished in the fire.